vivainio/keykeeper/README.md

 Maintain AWS api gateway JWT authorizer compatible secrets, with public keys in s3 http-visible bucket.

-See [this post](https://www.jeremydaly.com/verifying-self-signed-jwt-tokens-with-aws-http-apis/) on what JWT authorizers in API Gateway do.
+See [this post](https://www.jeremydaly.com/verifying-self-signed-jwt-tokens-with-aws-http-apis/) on what the JWT authorizer in API Gateway does.
+It follows the OpenID token validation protocol, but you don't need to understand or use OpenID to benefit from it.

 Usage: